Scorporo: Abuse in the 2001 Italian general election

-In the 2001 Italian general election, one of the two main coalitions (the House of Freedoms, which opposed the scorporo system), linked many of their constituency candidates to a decoy list (lista civetta) for the proportional component, under the name Abolizione Scorporo (Abolish Scorporo).
-This list was not designed to win proportional seats, but only to soak up constituency votes for House of Freedoms, enabling them to win a larger share of the proportional list seats than they would be entitled to if all candidates were linked other House of Freedoms parties.
+In the 2001 general election, one of the two main electoral alliances (the centre-right coalition known as the House of Freedoms, which opposed the scorporo system), linked many of their constituency candidates to a decoy list for the proportional component under the name Abolish Scorporo.
+This list was not designed to win proportional seats but only to soak up constituency votes for the House of Freedoms, enabling them to win a larger share of the proportional list seats than they would be entitled to if all candidates were linked other House of Freedoms parties.
 This intentionally undermined the compensatory nature of the electoral system.
-As a defensive move, the other coalition, The Olive Tree, created their own decoy list under the name Paese Nuovo (New Country).
+As a defensive move, the centre-left coalition, known as The Olive Tree, created their own decoy list under the name New Country (Paese Nuovo).

 The decoy lists were extremely successful.
 Between them, candidates linked to the decoy lists won 360 of the 475 constituency seats, more than half of the total of 630 seats in the Chamber of Deputies.
 Meanwhile, the decoy lists won a combined total of less than 0.2% of the proportional part of the vote.
 For the two main coalitions, their vote totals in the proportional component were essentially unaffected by the constituency votes, enabling them to win far more proportional seats than the system was designed for.
-In the case of Forza Italia (a party within House of Freedoms), the tactic was so successful that it did not have enough candidates in the proportional component, and its list exhausted before it could be awarded all the seats it had won, ultimately missing out on 12 additional seats.
+In the case of Forza Italia (the major political party within the House of Freedoms), the tactic was so successful that it did not have enough candidates in the proportional component, and its list exhausted before it could be awarded all the seats it had won, ultimately missing out on 12 additional seats.
 This was facilitated by the fact that this particular scorporo system allowed the single-member constituency vote and the proportional list vote not to be linked.
 Decoy lists are a common issue in all compensatory and pseudo-compensatory systems, and this was not a unique problem for scorporo.

 Abolition

-Due to Silvio Berlusconi's opposition to the system, Italy changed to a majority bonus system in 2005.

-In 2018, parallel voting was brought back by the Rosatellum law.
+Due to Silvio Berlusconi's opposition to the system, as the centre-right coalition won the 2001 general election, Italy ultimately changed to a majority bonus system in 2005 (Porcellum).
+For the 2018 Italian general election, parallel voting was brought back by the Italian electoral law of 2017 still in use as of 2026, best known as Rosatellum.